briannakarle/itc250-p2-foodtruck/README.md

 Possible points: 50

-Submission will be a website url
+Submission will be a website url.